userfrosting/web/pages/01.home/_contributors/03.jordan/contributor.md

 title: 'Jordan Mele'
 github: 'Silic0nS0ldier'
 ---
-Jordan's a developer at Mayvin Training and a student studying Computer Science at the University of Wollongong.
-His passion is creating software-based solutions to overcomplicated problems, without taking control away from the user.
-He's also Australian.
+Jordan's an Australian PHP Developer at [4mation](https://www.4mation.com.au/) in Surry Hills, NSW.
+His passion is creating simple yet intuitive software-based solutions for problems that would otherwise be tedious and overcomplicated to address, while keeping the user in control.